Please register or login to continue

 'The same!'

-'You are aware that I have direct evidence to link you with the purchase of the rubies and your involvement to the murders of the members of the British Society in Patna?
-I know that you are a member of the Nine Unknown Men'.
+'You are aware I have direct evidence linking you with the purchase of the rubies and your involvement in the murders of members of the British Society in Patna?
+I know you are a member of the Nine Unknown Men'.

 'You want me to acknowledge my guilt?'
 He interjected.